google/capillary/demo/README.md

 1. Upon receiving the ciphertext over FCM, the demo Android app calls the `decrypt` method of the associated [`DecrypterManager`](../lib-android/src/main/java/com/google/capillary/android/DecrypterManager.java).

-1. The Capillary SDK then notices that the private key required to decrypt the ciphertext is missing (or corrupted).
-Since there is no way to recover that private key, the SDK then generates a new key pair with the same algorithm and authentication parameters of the missing key pair.
+1. The Capillary library then notices that the private key required to decrypt the ciphertext is missing (or corrupted).
+Since there is no way to recover that private key, the library then generates a new key pair with the same algorithm and authentication parameters of the missing key pair.

-1. Next, the SDK supplies the newly generated public key to the demo Android app by calling the overloaded `handlePublicKey` method of the supplied [`CapillaryHandler`](../lib-android/src/main/java/com/google/capillary/android/CapillaryHandler.java) instance.
+1. Next, the library supplies the newly generated public key to the demo Android app by calling the overloaded `handlePublicKey` method of the supplied [`CapillaryHandler`](../lib-android/src/main/java/com/google/capillary/android/CapillaryHandler.java) instance.